Nash Convergence of Mean-Based Learning Algorithms in First-Price Auctions: Introduction

 \subsection{Discussion}

+\paragraph{\bf The fixed value assumption.} Our work assumes that each bidder has a fixed value for the sold item throughout the repeated auction.
+Under this assumption, the first-price auction is known to be equivalent to Bertrand competition~\citep{bertrand1883review} where firms have fixed (but possibly heterogeneous) production costs~\citep{bichler_online_2024}.
+Therefore, our results also imply the (non-)convergence to the Nash equilibrium when firms set prices using mean-based learning algorithms in Bertrand competition games.

-An assumption made in our work is that each bidder has a fixed value for the item sold throughout the repeated auction.
-Seemingly restrictive, this assumption can be justified in several aspects.
-First, fixed value is in fact a quite common assumption in the literature on repeated auctions, in various contexts including value inference~\citep{nekipelov_econometrics_2015}, dynamic pricing~\citep{amin_learning_2013, devanur_perfect_2015, immorlica_repeated_2017}, as well as the study of bidding equilibrium~\citep{hon-snir_learning_1998, iyer_mean_2014, kolumbus2021auctions, banchio2022artificial}.
-An exception is the work by \cite{feng_convergence_2021} who study repeated first price auctions under the Bayesian assumption that bidders' values are i.i.d.~samples from a distribution at every round.
+The fixed-value assumption is also common in the literature on repeated auctions, in various contexts including value inference~\citep{nekipelov_econometrics_2015}, dynamic pricing~\citep{amin_learning_2013, devanur_perfect_2015, immorlica_repeated_2017}, and bidding equilibrium~\citep{hon-snir_learning_1998, iyer_mean_2014, kolumbus_auctions_2022, banchio_artificial_2022}.
+An exception is the work by \cite{feng_convergence_2021}, who study repeated first-price auctions under the Bayesian assumption that bidders' values are i.i.d.~samples from a distribution.
 However, their result is restricted to a $2$-symmetric-bidder setting with the Uniform$[0, 1]$ distribution where the Bayesian Nash equilibrium (BNE) is simply every bidder bidding half of their values.
-For general asymmetric distributions there is no explicit characterization of the BNE \citep{lebrun_existence_1996, lebrun_first_1999, maskin_equilibrium_2000} despite the existence of (inefficient) numerical approximations~\citep{fibich_asymmetric_2003, escamocher_existence_2009, wang_bayesian_2020, fu_learning_2020}.
-No algorithms are known to be able to compute BNE efficiently for all asymmetric distributions, let alone a simple, generic learning algorithm.\footnote{Recent work \citep{filos-ratsikas_complexity_2021} even shows that computing a BNE in a first price auction where bidders have \emph{subjective} priors over others' types is PPAD-complete.}
+For general asymmetric distributions, there is no explicit characterization of the BNE \citep{lebrun_existence_1996, lebrun_first_1999, maskin_equilibrium_2000} despite the existence of (inefficient) numerical approximations~\citep{fibich_asymmetric_2003, escamocher_existence_2009, wang_bayesian_2020}.
+Moreover, since computing BNE in first-price auctions is known to be computationally intractable~\citep{filos2021complexity, chen_complexity_2023, filos2024computation}, the existence of simple, convergent learning dynamics appears unlikely in the Bayesian setting with general value distributions.

-Moreover, in real-life auctions, fixed values do occur if a same item is sold repeatedly, bidders have stable values for that item, and the set of bidders is fixed.
-An example is a few large online travel agencies (Agoda, Airbnb, and Booking.com) competing for an ad slot about ``hotel booking''.
-In such Internet advertising auction scenarios, a large number of auctions can happen in a short amount of time, which allows learning bidders to converge to the Nash equilibrium quickly.